 Session Descriptions Social Studies Standards Common Core ELA Common Core Math Session One: People in a Community Working Together Students learn what a community is and the variety of jobs that people have in a community.
 Objectives: Students will: Describe a community.
 State how people contribute to and benefit from a community.
 Identify the variety of jobs in a community and how each requires specific skills.
-Social Studies CI.2.2 Demonstrate knowledge of how to be a good citizen in the local community.
 Reading Literature RL.2.1 RL.2.7 Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Geometry G.2.2 Mathematical Practices 4 Session Two: Sweet "O" Donuts Students learn that workers who produce goods and services earn money for their work.
 Objectives: Students will: Define the terms produce, product, production, goods, and services.
 Apply innovation to the production process.
 Explain that people in a community earn money by performing work.
-Social Studies E.2.1 Explain how individual wants and needs impact the production of goods and service.
 Reading Foundations RF.2.3-4 Writing W.2.2 Speaking and Listening SL.2.1-6 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Numbers Base Ten NBT.2.1-2 NBT.2.5 Measurement and Data MD.2.7 Session Three: Business and Government Jobs Students explore how the money earned for work moves through a community and the impact that money has on people, businesses, and government.
 Objectives: Students will: Locate businesses and identify government careers.
 Explain how taxation supports government services.
-Social Studies E.3.1 Analyze the role of money within a community and local government.
-Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Mathematical Practices 1-2 4-5 8
+Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Mathematical Practices 1-2 4-5